-- (1) Represents the aggregate target bonus opportunity expressed as a weighted-average percentage reflecting the base salaries and bonus targets applicable for portions of the fiscal year.
-See "-Annual Incentives" above. - (2) Represents payout based on achievement of corporate objectives established at 125% and individual objectives as shown in the table.
-Actual payout in March 2023 was 80% of these amounts, with the remaining 20% held back and potentially payable in the fourth quarter of 2023, subject to the modifier based on the Company's CMS Star Ratings.
-See "-2022 Annual Incentive Plan Payouts-Adjustment for CMS Star Ratings" below.
+- (1) Represents potential payout based on achievement of corporate objectives established at 134.4% and individual objectives as shown in the table.
+Actual payout in March 2024 was 75% of these amounts, with the remaining 25% held back and potentially payable in the fourth quarter of 2024, subject to the modifier based on the Company's CMS Star Ratings.
+See "-2023 Annual Incentive Plan Payouts-Adjustment for CMS Star Ratings" below.
+Does not include additional discretionary bonus amounts awarded for 2023.
+See "Executive and Director Compensation-Summary Compensation Table." - (2) Mr. Kim's payout is pro-rated to reflect his hire date with the Company on September 25, 2023.

 Adjustment for CMS Star Ratings.
-As described above, 20% of each NEOs total 2022 Annual Incentive Plan payout based on corporate and individual performance will not be paid until the fourth quarter of 2023.
+As described above, 25% of each NEOs total 2023 Annual Incentive Plan payout based on corporate and individual performance will not be paid until the fourth quarter of 2024.
 The amount of the holdback that is paid to each NEO is subject to an adjustment based on the CMS Star Rating achieved by the Company's Medicare Advantage plans.
 Each rated health plan has an "Overall" quality rating of 1 to 5 stars (5 is highest), which accounts for member experience, medical care, and health plan administration.